error-central/error-central/ec-bash/README.md

 Simple script that captures all `stderr` data and logs it to files.

+When running, `stderr` from terminals will be written in real time to files in directory `~/.ec/sessions/` with filenames like `XXX.txt`, where XXX is the process id of that terminal.

 To try it in a terminal type:

 ```bash